bizhuka/xtt/info/Example-05-01-Tree-en.md

-If you have ordinary table with simple totals you should use abap internal tables.\
+If you have ordinary table with simple totals you should use abap internal tables.<br/>
-But if you also have to display subtotals and other hierarchical structures it's better to use `trees`.\
+But if you also have to display subtotals and other hierarchical structures it's better to use `trees`.<br/>
 There are 2 methods to create trees.
-In this page I'll try to explain the first one `TREE_CREATE`.\
+In this page I'll try to explain the first one `TREE_CREATE`.<br/>
 About the `TREE_CREATE_RELAT` you can read in the [follwing page](Example-%E2%84%9606-Tree-(group-by-field-relations)).

 ### TREE_CREATE